Maguire’s late tackle, Johnson's pre-match exchange with Speakman and other talking points after Lincoln loss

 Referee Jeremy Simpson only showed a yellow card, in an incident which appeared to fire Maguire up.

-Sunderland were once again low on numbers due to injuries and Covid-19 cases, and are now set to be without Winchester for three matches.
+Sunderland were once again low on numbers due to injuries and Covid-19 cases, and are now set to be without Winchester for Saturday’s trip to Accrington Stanley.

 Winchester had already been booked for a tackle in the first half, yet the referee felt a clear goalscoring opportunity had been denied – resulting in the sending off.